bernardo1024/Sanwaf/README.md

 					Note: the min & max settings applies per delimted value
 			EXAMPLE: 	using n{,}, -321.123,0.000,123,45 is valid

+	(Integer)
+	i		DESCRIPTION:	Any positive or negative Integer
+					('+' sign NOT allowed; one '-' sign allowed @start of value; no spaces)
+			FORMAT:		i
+			EXAMPLE:	-321, 1 - are valid
+					+12, 12.34.56	- are invalid

+	(Delimited list of Integers)
+	i{}		DESCRIPTION:	A character separated list of integers
+			FORMAT:		i{<separator char>}
+					Note: the min & max settings applies per delimted value
+			EXAMPLE: 	using i{,}, -321,0,123,45 is valid

 	(Alphanumeric)
 	a		DESCRIPTION:	Valid chars are A-Z, a-z, 0-9.
 			FORMAT: 	a